Tasks of the IWH

 Under the guiding theme "From Transition to European Integration", the IWH places the understanding of the determinants of long term growth processes at the centre of the research agenda.
 Long term growth processes in Germany (East and West) and in Europe can only be understood in the context of economic convergence in Europe and international integration.

 Ultimately, economic convergence and growth depend on an efficient (re-)allocation of resources (capital and labour) and productivity growth.
-Therefore, the researchers at the IWH examine the determinants of capital (re-)allocation, structural change, innovation, productivity growth, and macroeconomic dynamics and stability.
+Therefore, the researchers at the IWH examine the determinants of the (re-)allocation of resources, structural change, innovation, productivity growth, and macroeconomic dynamics and stability.

 - What are the causes and consequences of macroeconomic fluctuations and instabilities, how can these be empirically identified, and what measures can be taken to ensure macroeconomic stability during convergence and integration processes?